vatsalgp099/Java-REST-API/README.md

 ## About

-Implement an application in java that provides a REST API with endpoints for searching. creating and deleting "server" objects.
+Implement an application in Java that provides a REST API with endpoints for searching. creating and deleting "server" objects.
+Link for the app in frontend -- > https://github.com/vatsalgp099/web-app

 ## Index
 * Tasks to be achieved